naugtur/bubbles/README.md

 - `MODEL_NAME` - whisper model to use (default: base.en)

 TODO:
+ - keep the container running and only execute jobs in it
  - speed it up by using mono sound maybe
  - externalize hardware configuration